As usual, I always begin by thinking whenever I see failure in road

 we usually counteract immediately.

-Let me explain one simple example- provision of both sides camber on
+Let me explain one simple example—provision of both sides camber on

 pavement in any category of roads.
 Our Primary National Highways are wide

 National Highways.
-But, is it really possible on Dzongkhag and farm roads?
+But is it really possible on Dzongkhag and farm roads?
 And

 our standards say that the camber should be on both sides.
 The standard

 carriageway width is only 3.5 meters.
-From my personal experience, there is
+From my personal experience, there is a constructability issue.
+Even if there is no constructability issue like in the aforementioned category of highways, providing camber on both sides is

-We must avoid infiltration of runoff from the pavement, prevent saturation of
+We must avoid infiltration of runoff from the pavement, prevent saturation of the slope, and let the slope fail grossly.

-Likewise, are our standard design road drainages or cross drainages adequate?
+Likewise, are our standard design road drainages or cross-drainages adequate?

 Or do we need to revise?